Digital-Media/big_data/elk-stack/EXERCISE.md

 1. ```shell
    docker container run --name elkf -it big_data_elk:ss22 /bin/bash
    ```
-2. if you start a shell with Docker Desktop enter `bash` to use a more comfortable shell.
+2. If you start a shell with Docker Desktop enter `bash` to use a more comfortable shell.
-3. find out where logstash is installed
+3. Find out where logstash is installed
-4. cd to bin directory of logstash
+4. `cd` to bin directory of logstash
-5. test a simple pipeline with input from and output to commandline
-   wait until pipeline is running
+5. Test a simple pipeline with input from and output to commandline.
+Wait until pipeline is running

    `[INFO ] 2022-02-14 07:56:05.167 [Agent thread] agent - Pipelines running {:count=>1, :running_pipelines=>[:main], :non_running_pipelines=>[]}`
-   then type `hello world`
+   Then type `hello world`
-7. stop the pipeline
+7. Stop the pipeline
-8. list logstash plugins with its version
+8. List logstash plugins with its version
-9. see if jdbc-integration-plugin is installed
+9. See if jdbc-integration-plugin is installed

 ### Step 2: Working with LogStach jdbc and PostgreSQL